-CMU measured its first greenhouse gas inventory with Climate Smart for the 2018 fiscal year (May 1, 2017 to April 30, 2018) and recorded emissions of 1,681.40 tonnes of carbon dioxide equivalent ( $tCO_2e$ ).
-Overall, CMU's largest emissions sources were Heat (64%) and Air travel (23%).
-CMU is Climate Smart certified for 2020.
+CMU measured its 4th greenhouse gas inventory with Climate Smart for the 2021 fiscal year (May 1, 2020, to April 30, 2021) and recorded emissions of 1,060.70 tonnes of carbon dioxide equivalent (tCO2e).
+Overall, CMU's emissions decreased by 38% (638.57 tCO2e) since their baseline year (2017-2018), with most of the reductions occurring in air travel and heating.
+CMU is Climate Smart certified for 2022.

-The following sections present the breakdown of CMU's emissions for their 2018 fiscal year inventory by scope, as well as details of any emissions of CO2 from combustion of biologically sequestered carbon and purchased offsets and renewable energy certificates (RECs).
+The following sections present the breakdown of CMU's emissions for their 2021 fiscal year inventory by scope, as well as details of any emissions of CO2 from combustion of biologically sequestered carbon and purchased offsets and renewable energy certificates (RECs).